andymichaels/ifarith-compiler/discussion.md

 (Also pass in -m for Mac)

+**Answer:** The .irv programs are much more concise and easier for the user to read.
+Since they are shorter, the run time is also shorter, and its comination of functions to add values will make the run time a lot faster, as it has less to process.
+THe downside with using this is that the user will get less access to the pathing of the data, since every step of mov isn't visible.
+Because of this, the user does not have manipulation over every memory address like one would have in an x86 compiler.

 [ Question 2 ]

 For this task, you will write three new .ifa programs.
 Your programs